wpswings/woo-one-click-upsell-funnel/README.txt

 **4)** Compatibility with WooCommerce HPOS

-**5)** Compatibility With Multiple Payment Gateways [**WooCommerce Stripe Payment Gateway (PRO)**](https://wordpress.org/plugins/woocommerce-gateway-stripe/), [**WooCommerce PayPal Payments (PRO)**](https://wordpress.org/plugins/woocommerce-paypal-payments/), [**Mollie Payments (PRO)**](https://wordpress.org/plugins/mollie-payments-for-woocommerce/), [**Square (PRO)**](https://wordpress.org/plugins/woocommerce-square/), [**Authorize.net (PRO)**](https://www.authorize.net/),  [**Braintree (PRO)**](https://www.paypal.com/us/braintree), [**Payments Plugin for Stripe WooCommerce (ORG/PRO)**](https://wordpress.org/plugins/woo-stripe-payment/)

-**Also, we can do customization for our users to add other payment gateways.**

-== 🏆 WHAT PREMIUM VERSION OF ONE CLICK UPSELL FUNNEL FOR WOOCOMMERCE OFFERS ==

-#### 1. Frequently Bought Together Offers:
-You can guide customers' journey by redirecting them to another upsell offer once they complete the previous one, maximizing sales opportunities.

-#### 2. Subscription Product Types:
-The WooCommerce Upsell plugin allows you to create multiple one-time upsell offers specifically for subscription products.

-#### 3. Customize Checkout and Thank You Pages:
-WooCommerce Upsell plugin allows you to fully customize your checkout and thank you pages.
-You can hide, disable, or rearrange fields to show only what's necessary.

-#### 4. Multiple Payment Gateways:
- Upsell Pro plugin is compatible with popular payment gateways like WooCommerce Stripe, PayPal, Braintree, Square, Mollie, and more.

-#### 5. Bundled Products Support:
-The Upsell Pro plugin allows you to create multiple one-time upsell offers specifically for bundled products

-#### 6. Unlimited Funnels:
-Create unlimited upselling and downselling funnels that trigger after a customer completes their purchase.
+**5)** Compatibility With Multiple Payment Gateways: WooCommerce Stripe, WooCommerce PayPal Payments, Mollie Payments, Square, Authorize.net, Braintree, and other popular gateways supported by WooCommerce.

+== Notes ==

+This plugin provides core upsell funnel functionality.
+Additional advanced features are available in a separate Pro version.

 == Take Advantage of the Exclusive Features of the One Click Upsell Funnel For WooCommerce Pro Plugin ==

-The One Click Upsell Funnel For WooCommerce Pro plugin is designed to help merchants create exclusive post-purchase upsell offers in WooCommerce.
-It allows you to create unlimited one-click upsell, cross-sell, down-sell, one-time offers, sales funnels, and exclusive customized offers.
-It also offers features like WooCommerce A/B testing to test offers effectiveness, mobile responsive templates, and the option to build custom templates from scratch.
+The One Click Upsell Funnel For WooCommerce Pro plugin is designed to help merchants create exclusive post-purchase upsell offers in WooCommerce.It offers features like WooCommerce A/B testing to test offers effectiveness, mobile responsive templates, and the option to build custom templates from scratch.

 > **Note:** 👉  Get [**One Click Upsell Funnel for WooCommerce Pro**](https://wpswings.com/product/one-click-upsell-funnel-for-woocommerce-pro/?utm_source=upsell-org-page&utm_medium=referral&utm_campaign=upsell-pro)